-When you file your federal taxes, the amount of tax you owe is based on a number of different factors such as your filing status, your deductions and exemptions and the amount of income you earn.
+When you file your federal taxes, the amount of tax you owe is based on a number of different factors such as your filing status, your deductions and credits and the amount of income you earn.
 Tax tables show the specific dollar amount of tax you owe based on these variables and the applicable tax rates for the year.
 Each of the 43 states that assess personal income tax use tables that are based on similar factors.

 Using the right tax table